 Q: The last time you cried?

 A: Listening to Aretha Franklin’s Mary, Don’t You Weep.
-It gets my every time, I have to fight back the tears, it’s so good.
+It gets me every time.
+I have to fight back the tears, it’s so good.
 She had such an amazing connection to God.
-When she sings, when Aretha Franklin sings that song, among many others, there are moments in that song where one can sense a discern that the universal forces and her body and her voice was a challenged for the universal forces to come through and connect.
+When she sings, when Aretha Franklin sings that song, among many others, there are moments in that song where one can sense and discern the universal forces.
+And her body and her voice were a channel for the universal forces to come through and connect.
 That makes me tear up, not just because the song is that good and she sings it that good, but because that tertiary effect; that connection.
 When she sings, it’s like when your phone has all the bars.
 Spiritual wifi is fully connected and you have all the bars.

 Q: As an artist, does that inspire you?

 A: Oh yeah, I aspire to get to that level.
 I’m working on it.
-We’re got to work on ourselves to be better antennas and better channels to receive and then put it out.
+We’ve got to work on ourselves to be better antennas and better channels, to receive and then put it out.

 Q: Where’s your creative space?